Emmotes/ic_modron_library/docs/index.md

 ## How much experience does a core need to hit each level?

 Normally - clearing 1 area in a party with a core equipped yields 1 experience - however - if you use Nordom you can get more than that.
+There is also the Fortune's Wheel Tier 3 Global blessing called `The Gift of Mechanus` which increases it by 10%.
 Because core experience is based on area clearing - the quickest way to level up is through using a speed team.
 Faster area clearing means faster core levelling.

 | Level | Experience (to Next) | Experience (Cumulative) |
 |--:|--:|--:|